opensearch-project/documentation-website/_tools/crypto.md

 The Crypto plugin provides client side encryption and decryption for OpenSearch.
 This allows for the encryption of data transferred between OpenSearch and a remote storage service to support features such as [Remote-backed storage]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/remote-store/index/) or backup of [Snapshots]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/snapshots/index/).
 However, the plugin is not limited to this type of application alone and can be used for local encryption as well.

 Using the plugin to encrypt data requires cypher keys and a key provider service to generate them.
-The plugin is extensible and therefore supports any number of key providers and their key management systems (KMS).
+The plugin is extensible and therefore supports any number of key providers and their key management services (KMS).

 ## Terms